Indian Railways: 1832–1899

 The Madras Railway was established in 1845 and the Great Indian Peninsular Railway was incorporated in 1849.
 Temporary railway lines were built such as the railway line at Dowleswaram built by Arthur Cotton to supply stone for the construction of a dam over the Godavari River in 1845 and the Solani aqueduct railway, built by Proby Cautley in Roorkee to transport construction materials for an aqueduct over the Solani river in 1851.
 In 1852, a steam locomotive imported from England was tried at Byculla.
 In 1853, the first passenger train on broad gauge ran for 34 km between Bombay and Thane which had 14-carriages carrying 400 people, hauled by three steam locomotives: the Sahib, Sindh and Sultan.
 This day is considered to be the formation date of the Indian Railways and is marked annually as Indian Railways Day.

 The Thane viaducts, the first railway bridges, were built over the Thane creek when the Mumbai-Thane line was extended to Kalyan in May 1854.
 Eastern India's first passenger train ran 24 mi from Howrah, near Kolkata, to Hoogly on 15 August 1854.
 The construction of the first main line in South India between Royapuram in Madras and Arcot started in 1853, which became operational on 1 July 1856.
 On 24 February 1873, a horse-drawn 3.8 km tram opened in Calcutta between Sealdah and Armenian Ghat street.
 In 1875, a railway line was opened between Mokama and Darbhanga by the local ruler Lakshmeshwar Singh through Tirhut Railway.
 On 9 May 1874, a horse-drawn tramway began operation in Bombay between Colaba and Parel.
 In 1879, the Nizam's Guaranteed State Railway was established which built railway lines across the then Hyderabad State from Kachiguda.
 In 1877, Ajmer built "F1" class metre-gauge steam locomotive no. 734 became the first indigenously built locomotive in India.
-In 1897, lighting in passenger coaches was introduced with Jodhpur Railway, the first to introduce electric lighting as a standard fixture.
+In 1897, lighting in passenger coaches was introduced by Jodhpur Railway, the first to introduce electric lighting as a standard fixture.